Free Consultation

 For example, if there is evidence that a teenager fell asleep behind the wheel while breaking curfew and driving at 2:00 a.m., the injured party could use the broken curfew as evidence of the teen driver’s negligence.
 In car accident law, negligence refers to any action or omission by a driver that an ordinarily prudent person would not have committed in the same circumstances.

 If you get into a car accident in Colorado and the other driver is someone who is breaking curfew, he or she may be financially responsible for your injuries and related losses.
 Contact a personal injury attorney in Denver to discuss your case right away.
-An attorney can help you gather evidence against the other driver, including evidence of a broken curfew and/or negligence, and fight for fair financial compensation on your behalf.
+A Denver car accident attorney can help you gather evidence against the other driver, including evidence of a broken curfew and/or negligence, and fight for fair financial compensation on your behalf.